Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/README.md

 {% tab title="iOS (AEP 3.x)" %}

 To retrieve the push token in iOS, read the tutorial on [registering your application](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns) within Apple's documentation.
-After retrieving the push token, use the following API to sync it with the Profile in AEP.
+After retrieving the push token, use the following API to sync it with the Profile in Platform.

 #### Swift